theraot/Theraot/readme.md

   - The class ReaderWriterLockSlim was added in .NET 3.5, if ReaderWriterLock is not good enough, I suggest the use of memory transaction via Theraot.Threading.Needles.Transact.
   - The classes added in .NET 4.5 that require EventHandler<T> without the generic constraint may get backported using Theraot.Core.NewEventHandler.
 Avoid using EventHandler<T> explictly in those cases.
+  - The classes added in .NET 4.0 or .NET 4.5 that require OperationCanceledException.CancellationToken et al. may get backported using Theraot.Core.NewCancellationToken.
+Avoid creating this exceptions yourself.
   - The class TimeZoneInfo was added in .NET 3.5... pending.
   - Path.Combine new overloads in .NET 4.0... pending.
   - DateTimeOffset is new in .NET 3.5... pending.